drovani/rovaninet-gridsome/posts/2022/2022-03-03-filteringmercs.md

 We have added two more sections to the component.
 The `data` properties hold data that is only going to be utilized by this component or passed down to children components.
 The `methods` section allows for functions that perform actions beyond just returning data.
 This is our first entry into getting some reactivity into the component.

+Oh, and while we're here, let's utilize the `mapMutations` helper and refractor the initial collection loading mutations.

 #### tests/components/mercenaries.tests.ts
 ```typescript
 import { shallowMount } from "@vue/test-utils";